inf112-v20/legless-crane/README.md

 When other robot(s) die, LooseScreen appears.

-When a robot has been hit by a laser, they are represented by a flame until they move.
+When a robot has been hit by a laser, they are represented by a flame until they move to another tile.

 When a robot uses a program card that moves player more than one step, the robot can step over holes without dieing.